smkokse/Fetch_Rewards/README.md

 CLick on Apache and choose Tomcat v9.0 Server -> Next.

-Select Download and Install Tomcat.
+Select Download and Install Tomcat.(wait for few seconds it will download the tomcat).

+NEXT.

+Add FetchRewards to configured.

 Finish